kayzedevx0/Discord-Quest-Completer/README.md

 ## 📥 Download & Install

 1. Go to the **[Releases](../../releases)** section of this repository.
-2. Download the latest `KyzeLauncher.exe`.
+2. Download the latest `KayzeLauncher.exe`.
 3. Run the file (no installation required).

 > **Note:** Since the program simulates system processes, some antiviruses might flag it as a false positive.
 The code is open source and can be audited by anyone. **Run as Administrator** if the quest is not detected.